 Stretch wrap is one of the most commonly used packaging materials across the globe.
 Hundreds of thousands of companies stretch wrap millions of pallets of product every day.
-While many companies rely on physical labor from human employees, shrink wrapping machines are a staple in high production packaging lines and even smaller companies who want the cost savings and related benefits of using a stretch wrapper.
+While many companies rely on physical labor from human employees, stretch wrapping machines are a staple in high production packaging lines and even smaller companies who want the cost savings and related benefits of using a stretch wrapper.

 That being said, what are the benefits of using a stretch wrapper?
 Who is a good fit for a stretch wrapping machine?
 Which type of machine is best for your company?
 Follow me into the article below and we will stretch your knowledge to its maximum capacity.

 Human Labor VS Stretch Wrapping Machines

 Many companies start palletizing with hand stretch film (AKA hand stretch wrap) that is applied by manual labor via a tool called a stretch wrap dispenser.
 A roll of stretch wrap is loaded onto the device (see picture below) and the handle is held by the operator of the stretch wrap dispenser.

 The stretch wrap is usually tucked between the corner of two boxes or at the edge of the pallet to hold it in place.
 Next, the person doing the wrapping walks in a circle around the pallet, continually keeping tension, until the pallet is completely covered with stretch wrap from top to bottom.
 The goal is to keep the products contained within safe during travel.
 When finished, the wrap is cut or torn from the roll and stuck to the pallet as the rap will stick to itself.